 You need the capacity to manage your customer requests comfortably

-It doesn’t take an IT expert these days to know that there are websites that run silky smooth, making transactions a simple and stress-free operation, and others that deliver a clunky, confusing interaction, leaving customers wondering if they’ve actually bought what they came for or not.
+It doesn’t take an IT expert these days to know that there are websites and apps that run silky smooth, making transactions a simple and stress-free operation, and others that deliver a clunky, confusing interaction, leaving customers wondering if they’ve actually bought what they came for or not.

 Worse still, there are plenty that take too long to load—or don’t load at all—forcing us to jump ship to track down one of those silky smooth sites we all prefer.